 The Open a File dialog box appears:

-If the PowerPoint file you wish to convert is on your Google drive or if it is shared with you, select the My Drive or Shared with Me option from the top of the dialog box.
+If the PowerPoint file you wish to convert is on your Google drive or if it's shared with you, select the My Drive or Shared with Me option from the top of the dialog box.
 When you've selected the file to be converted, click the Open button.

-In this example, we are going to Upload a file to be converted from our computer.
+In this example, we're going to Upload a file to be converted from our computer.
 We click the Upload option on the right side of the dialog box.
 The dialog box that opens is very like what we saw on Google drive in the first method: